 - NSL 212 This course, which must be taken with NSG 212, provides the nursing students with skills in physical and psychosocial assessment of adult clients.
-The course also assists in the development and demonstration of selected skills in vital sign measurement, infection control, basic hygiene and comfort measures and body mechanics. - NSL 311 Clinical experiences are provided in agencies where relatively well populations have been identified, such as schools, day care centers, pediatrician's office, health maintenance clinics, childbirth settings, senior citizen's programs, and retirement communities.
+The course also assists in the development and demonstration of selected skills in vital sign measurement, infection control, basic hygiene and comfort measures and body mechanics.
+NSG 212 and NSL 212 must be taken concurrently. - NSL 311 Clinical experiences are provided in agencies where relatively well populations have been identified, such as schools, day care centers, pediatrician's office, health maintenance clinics, childbirth settings, senior citizen's programs, and retirement communities.
 NSG 311 and NSL must be taken concurrently. - NSL 312 Clinical experience is provided in settings where clients with chronic health problems have been identified.
-These settings include rehabilitation centers, a child development center, nursing homes, and acute care settings.
+These settings include rehabilitation centers, a child development center, nursing homes, and pediatric acute care settings.
 These environments provide flexibility for students to implement changes for clients and acquire skills which will be utilized in other nursing courses.
-NSG 312 and NSL must be taken concurrently. - NSL 411 Clinical experience is provided in acute care in psychiatric in-patient, and community health settings.
-NSG 411 and NSL must be taken concurrently. - NSL 412 Clinical experience is provided in acute care, in psychiatric in-patient settings, and in community health settings.
+NSG 312 and NSL must be taken concurrently. - NSL 411 Clinical experience is provided in psychiatric in-patient and acute care settings.
+NSG 411 and NSL must be taken concurrently. - NSL 412 Clinical experience is provided in acute care, and in community health settings.
 The emphasis during each clinical experience in NSL 412 is on decision-making, advocacy, and the further development of the student's organizational and management skills.
 NSG 412 and NSL 412 must be taken concurrently.